cityofcapetown/workspace_template/README-Template.md

 One to two paragraph statement about your product and what it does.

 ## Changes to base image
+> Mention the base image that your started with.
+This codebase was developed from the riazarbi/jupyter_from_repo docker image, which was accessed on the 23rd July 2018.
-List any packages added to the environment while developing the project
+> List any packages added to the environment while developing the project so that somebody can replicate the environment from the same source docker image.
+I added the following python packages:
+* pandas
+* keyring
+* unicodecode

 ## Deployment instructions
-List anything you have to do to a newly cloned repository to get it running.
-For example:
+> List anything you have to do to a newly cloned repository to get it running.
+For instance:

 1. Clone this repository to your environment
 2. Launch a jupyter notebook